 Audiobooks are wonderful, and it’s so easy to download classic stories and listen to them as a family.
 It’s even free through most libraries.
 Honestly, we’ve reached the end of a 500km trip and had the kids complain about getting OUT of the car because we’re at a riveting part of the story!

-As mentioned earlier, we have laminated pages with Auslan songs and poetry to memorise, plus logic and word puzzles.
+As mentioned earlier, we have laminated pages with Auslan songs and poetry to memorise, plus travel games and boredom busters.
 The kids will also pack what they want to take on that trip – card games, craft projects etc.

 What we DON’T have is electronic babysitters.
 No iPads, no DVD players, no phones.
 If you’re convinced you HAVE to have them for your sanity (you really don’t) then please make sure you fill them with quality options – documentaries, ebooks etc. Yes, children really do find all that stuff insanely interesting once they develop a taste for it – and far more rewarding than inane games.